How to best use Facebook Pages and Facebook VIP Groups to grow your direct sales business

 Are you wondering what the best ways to work your direct sales or network marketing business are on Facebook?
 Do you feel confused about the difference between a Facebook page and a Facebook VIP group and what you should be posting on your page and in the VIP group?
 Let’s dig into this topic and help you learn the difference and what to do to create a better content plan, build a better audience & get better results for your Facebook page and VIP Facebook group.

 Watch the video below or read the transcript underneath.
-Leave a comment to let me know what questions you have and be sure to check out my other training and tools to help you work smarter, not harder and get better results for your business here.
+Leave a comment to let me know what questions you have.

 Facebook Personal Profile vs Facebook Business Page

 A Facebook page is a public page, think of it sort of like a webpage, anybody can find your page on Facebook once it is published.
 Since it’s public, it can even come up on a search engine if someone is searching for something relevant to your content.
 If someone is searching on Facebook, or if someone shares a post from your business page, then, what’s going to happen is other people will be able to see it, comment, like and engage on it, etc.

 Your Facebook page is different from your Facebook profile.
 Your personal profile is where you join as your own name, and you’re able to post your own updates and your own pictures and your own videos.
 That’s just you personally.

 Per Facebook’s rules, you shouldn’t be running or promoting a business on a personal profile.
 You can share from your page to your personal profile though.
 You can certainly have your business name in your “About” and your website listed.
 And you can post some things to do about your business on your page, it just needs to not be primarily of an advertising avenue for you on your personal profile.

 What you want to do is you’ll have your personal profile, and then you’re going to have your business page.
 That page is what’s going to be public, and where you’re going to be able to promote your business on.

 What to post and what not to post on your Facebook Business Page